 I think the result will look like a vibrant, healthy blend of the Maker Movement, media literacy, and social-emotional competency (see this about the Maker Movement in media at the Making Thinking Happen blog).
 Which in turn spells greater safety, student engagement, better academic performance and social success online and offline.

 You may be wondering if I’m saying the Internet doesn’t bring anything new to human society and risk prevention.
 No, I’m not.
 There are some new (media) environmental conditions that were first discussed by social media researcher danah boyd in her 2008 PhD dissertation.
 She called them “properties” (“persistence,” “searchability,” “replicability,” and “scalability”) and “dynamics” (“invisible audiences,” “collapsed contexts,” and “the blurring of public and private”) – and now some of those, e.g., “persistence,” are changing with the arrival of “ephemeral,” or disappearing, digital media in services such as Snapchat.

-Those new conditions can be addressed in digital, media and social literacy instruction, which need to be taught as a whole because media is both social and digital.
-Social-emotional learning is a field in its own right, with evidence-based instruction that teaches skills that research shows increase academic as well as social efficacy online and offline – and, just like other offline skills and fields, needs to embrace media practices now.
+Those new conditions can be addressed in digital, media and social literacy instruction, which all need to be taught, because media is both social and digital now.
+Social-emotional learning is a field in its own right, with evidence-based instruction that teaches skills which research shows increase academic as well as social efficacy online and offline – and, just like other offline skills and fields, needs to embrace media practices now.

 The skills for a digital world, not just media

 As for effective digital and media literacy instruction, in her 2011 book for teachers in grades 7-12, Digital and Media Literacy: Connecting Culture and Classroom, author and media professor Renee Hobbs addresses the digital and social nature of all the media students use.
 She puts forth five competencies that are “fundamental to how we [all, not just children] learn and communicate today”: